USDA Offers Pork Companies A New Inspection Plan, Despite Opposition

 For the first time in half a century, the U.S. government just revised the way that it inspects pork slaughterhouses.
 The change has been long in coming.
 It's been debated, and even tried out at pilot plants, for the past 20 years.
 It gives pork companies themselves a bigger role in the inspection process.
 Critics call it privatization.

 To understand the change, it's helpful to visualize a pork processing plant.
-They work like an assembly line in reverse.
+It works like an assembly line in reverse.
 A whole pig gets cut up into parts.

 At various points along that disassembly line, inspectors from the federal government are required by law to be present at all times.
 They reject live animals that seem sick or sections of a carcass that don't look right.